Alex-Toucan/plans/wos/NAPrules.md

 **NAP RULES (INCLUDE ACADEMY):**

-1. NAP10: No attacking or scouting Top10 alliances, including their farm / academy (check decree).
+1. NAP10: No attacking or scouting Top10 alliances, including their farm/academy (check decree).
 2. No tile/mine hitting on Top10.
 3. No attacks on alliance banners/buildings within Top10.
 4. No attack or scouting on city and fortress during fortress battle.